 For you to be able to use a siding nailer, you need to be able to control it.
 The easiness or difficulty of control will determine the results and your safety as well.

-As you look for the best siding nailer, you’ll need to find one that’s easy to handle.
+As you look for the siding nail gun, you’ll need to find one that’s easy to handle.
 It will make your work easier.

 There are two main ways to find out if a siding nailer is easy to control.
 The weight and design and the magazine and drive design.